NVSL/QuadClass-Resources/README.md

 ### Keeping the Remote

 The remote control, however, you cannot keep by default, because providing them for each student is too expensive.
 However, if you would like a remote control of your own, you can build one instead of the building the breakout board.
 If you wish to do this, talk to the instructor to get a parts list.
-You can order the parts, and assemble your robot during the PCB assembly lab.
+You can order the parts, and assemble your robot during [the PCB assembly lab(Assembling-A-PCB/README.md).

 ### Returning the Equipment